 A Varied Array

-I have mentored people in a multitude of different roles: senior managers, fundraisers, Board members, grant givers, social entrepreneurs and community musicians.
+I have mentored people in a multitude of different roles: chief executives, senior managers, fundraisers, Board members, grant givers, social entrepreneurs and community musicians.
 I have also worked with an entire senior management team on a one to one basis (save for the Chief Executive).

 Some have been part of very large organisations, others have been sole practitioners.
 They have worked in a whole array or areas from sports clubs to hearing loss, musical inclusion to reducing drug and alcohol dependence.
 A myriad of issues have been discussed and acted upon during and between mentoring sessions.